MT. EVERLIST

 Not all data is good data.
 Sometimes, more information slows down the process of sorting out helpful information.
 Knowing your focus helps create more useful questions, although sometimes, you don’t know your focus until you start asking broadly.
 Design is always iterative.

 (Initially, I thought this as a negative.
-In hindsight, it was merely an indication that these were not my target audience.)
+In hindsight, it simply indicates that they were not my target audience.)

 2. A common pain-point in planning is not having a map of where a recommended place is in reference to another.